-This weekly seminar is for entering M.S. students who have little or no prior educational background in psychology.
-Planned readings will cover abnormal, developmental, experimental, physiological and social psychology, learning and motivation, personality theory, sensory and perception, memory, assessment and treatment.
+This weekly seminar is for entering master's students who have little or no prior educational background in psychology.
+Planned readings will cover such topics as the brain, sensation, perception, consciousness, learning, and memory.

 PSY 598 - Psychology Overview Seminar II (1 credit hour)